CONFERENCE SCHEDULE

 Richard Voreis, Founder & CEO, Consulting Collaborative

-Not all leadership development is created equal and this workshop for leadership development will help you create meaningful and sustainable results.
+Not all leadership development is created equally and this workshop for leadership development will help you create meaningful and sustainable results.
 Attendees will learn everything that is required to become an effective leader or what is needed to become a better leader.
 At the end of the workshop, a copy of the book written by speaker Richard Voreis, titled 16 Most Essential Attributes of Effective Leadership, can be ordered and provided at no charge.

 Using AI in Procurement and Managing Accounts Receivable